r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 As such, I believe it would be both safer and wiser for you to employ your natural charms here.

 **Holmes:**
-Should we encounter any locals, I believe the best thing to do would be for {(M) Mr. /(F) Ms. } Fujimaru to initiate the negotiations.
+Should we encounter any locals, I believe the best thing to do would be for [♂ Mr. /♀ Ms. ] Fujimaru to initiate the negotiations.

 **Holmes:**
 Once both parties have reached a mutual understanding, we can then have them come to the Border.